 I’m partial to The B.E.S.T. breakfast sandwich (bacon, eggs, spinach and tomato on toasted sourdough with chipotle aioli), but I’ve never been disappointed with anything at Nookies Tree.
 And it’s BYOB, if your hangover cure of choice is a little hair of the dog.

-Where to drink in Boystown
+Where to drink in Northalsted

-Sidetrack has been a mainstay since the early days of Boystown, although it’s gotten much bigger since then.
+Sidetrack has been a mainstay since the early days of Northalsted, although it’s gotten much bigger since then.
 The multi-room, multi-floor space now includes a rooftop deck, weekly sing-alongs to classic musicals and slushie cocktails.
 Have fun and pace yourself.